Moderators and clerks in the Church of Scotland: Moderator of the Presbytery

 The Presbytery is the governing court of the local area.
 The moderator is usually the minister of a parish within the Presbytery's bounds, or a retired minister, though an elder may also be appointed.
 The Moderator is appointed by the Presbytery itself and usually serves for one year.
 Typically the moderator conducts worship at ordinations and other ordinances seen as acts of the presbytery.
 If the moderator is not a minister, then a minister (usually a former Moderator) will lead a service of ordination or the Sacrament of the Lord's Supper.

 Moderator of the General Assembly

 The moderator of the General Assembly is appointed for one year, preside at the annual week-long meeting of the Assembly, and have a representative function for the remainder of the year.
-Most often the moderator is a parish minister, though Moderators are also frequently chosen from the ordained members of faculty at the four theological colleges.
-Occasionally (but only once in the recent history of the Church) elders have been appointed.
+Most often the moderator is a parish minister, though Moderators are also frequently chosen from the ordained members of faculty at the five theological colleges.
+During the 20th century, a faculty member was chosen 18 times, but in the 21st century, this has only happened one (as of 2025), when Iain Torrance was Moderator in 2003.
+Occasionally (but only twice in the recent history of the Church) elders have been appointed.
+Most recently, this has been Alison Elliot and Jim Wallace.
 The moderator of the General Assembly traditionally wears a distinctive costume, though since the 1980s a series of moderators have attempted to reduce its significance.